-2018 will provide the opportunity for consolidation of the long-term capital plan, further refinement of financial plans and analysis to support the continuation of mooring optimisation work in order to increase income without a significant increase in the number of moorings.
+2018 provided the opportunity for consolidation of the long-term capital plan, further refinement of financial plans and analysis to support the continuation of mooring optimisation work in order to increase income without a significant increase in the number of moorings.
+2019 will see the continuation of mooring optimisation work and continued infrastructure replacement as described in the capital plan.
+The revision of the Annual Investment Allowance should assist Dart Harbour in keeping to a minimum any corporation tax payments.
+There is the requirement to revise financial systems in order to introduce invoice accounting and also to develop a plan for funding major capital developments.